ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 File(s) Potentially Affected: rna_predict/pipeline/stageB/torsion_bert_predictor.py
 	1. Inject LoRA into BERT:
-	•	If we use Hugging Face peft or a custom LoRA approach, we wrap the TorsionBert model to add “low-rank adapters” in attention and/or feed-forward layers.
+	•	If we use Hugging Face peft or a custom LoRA approach, we wrap the TorsionBert model to add "low-rank adapters" in attention and/or feed-forward layers.
 	•	Keep a config like lora_r=4 or lora_alpha=16 to define the rank updates.
 	2. Activating Grad for LoRA:
 	•	Freeze all standard BERT parameters, let only LoRA adapter parameters have requires_grad=True.